 Cervantes.
 Bukowski.
 Dostoevsky.
 Self.
-At Goldsmiths English and Comparative Literature is critical and creative.
-From classical literature and linguistics, to creative writing and contemporary fiction, we focus on combining a core of modern specialisms with a coverage of literature that goes from the fourteenth to the twenty-first century, so you can do a traditional English degree with us or a more comparative or creative one.
+Goldsmiths' English and Comparative Literature is critical and creative.
+From classical literature and linguistics, to creative writing and contemporary fiction, we focus on combining a core of modern specialisms with a coverage of literature that goes from the fourteenth to the twenty-first century, so you can do a traditional English degree, or a more comparative or creative one.

 Whether you want to become an award-winning writer or apply your studies to another career, you’ll leave with a University of London degree that’s as rigorous as it is respected – our graduates go on to gain the highest-paid jobs (Unistats 2011) and we are ranked within the top 25 departments in the UK (QS World Rankings 2013).

 As a student here you can get involved in a cultural sphere beyond your studies.
 Stay in touch with current debates through our dedicated Writers’ Centre, the Goldsmiths Prize, and our popular speaker series which has featured guests including Doris Lessing, Harold Pinter, Alan Bennett, Ian McEwan and Sharon Olds.

 We may be one of the largest departments in Goldsmiths but that doesn’t mean you won’t get personal support.
 Take advantage of our personal tutor system, learn from an approachable team of academic staff and become part of the student-run English Society.

 As one of the first departments in the UK to offer creative writing you’ll learn from and be part of a hub of literary excellence – our graduates have gone on to win prestigious awards from the Orange Prize for Fiction to the Sunday Times Young Writer of the Year.